Ways Participants Access Your Event

 Web Access (browser-based)

-- Discovery: the participant receives a link (email, message, or public page)
+- Discovery: the participant receives a link (email, message, social media, or your organization's website)

-- Registration: they complete the registration form in the browser, including any payments
+- Registration: they complete the registration form (the Webform) in the browser, including any payments

 - Returning: they click their personalized link again to view, update, or check status